michaelnaps/kman/readme.md

 \end{aligned}
 $$

-Which shows that the bilinear term $\sin(x_3) u_i$ would require infinitely expansions to achieve an accuracy which falls below the acceptable tolerance.
+Which shows that the bilinear term $\sin(x_3) u_i$ would require infinitely many expansions to achieve an accuracy which falls below the acceptable tolerance.
 To avoid this issue, we can exploit the $h$ observation list and manually update the linearized terms along with the propagation of the full set of observations.
 In other words our observable lists become...

 $$
 \begin{aligned}